WOMEN’S NATIONAL TEAM PROGRAM

 3. DURATION OF AAP CARDING

 The carding cycle begins on June 1st and ends on to May 31st of the following year.
-Initial carding nominations will be announced by the National Coach no later than June 30.
+Initial carding nominations will be announced by the National Coach no later than July 9.
 Additional nominations may be made at a later date.
-In 2013 there will be 2 regional selection/carding camps (one in B.C. in late May and one in Intario in mid-June), with mandatory attendance to at least one of these camps unless an exemption from the national coach is given based on individual circumstance.
+In 2014 there will be 1 selection/carding camp, held in June/early July with mandatory attendance at this camp unless an exemption from the national coach is given based on individual circumstance.

 4. AUTHORITY FOR NOMINATION DECISIONS